Ruhollah Khomeini's life in exile

 Ruhollah Khomeini's life in exile was the period that Grand Ayatollah Ruhollah Khomeini spent from 1964 to 1979 in Turkey, Iraq and France, after Mohamed Reza Shah Pahlavi had arrested him twice for dissent from his “White Revolution” announced in 1963.
-Ayatollah Khomeini was invited back to Iran by the government, and returned to Tehran from exile on 1979.
+Ayatollah Khomeini was invited back to Iran by the government, and returned to Tehran from exile in 1979.

 On 4 November 1964, Khomeini was secretly taken to Ankara and then to Bursa, Turkey.
-On 5 September 1965, he moved to Najaf, Iraq and stayed there until Saddam Hussein deported him.
+On 5 September 1965, he moved to Najaf, Iraq and stayed there until Saddam Hussein deported him in 1978.
 Finally, he was exiled by the pressure of Mohammad Reza Pahlavi to Neauphle-le-Château, Paris on 6 October 1978.

 Political activity before exile

-In 1944 Khomeini published his first book, Kashf al-Asrar (“Secrets Unveiled”), attacking secularisation under Reza Shah Pahlavi and advocating for the power of Allah to establish and disestablish governments.
+In 1944 Khomeini published his first book, Kashf al-Asrar (“Secrets Unveiled”), criticising secularisation under Reza Shah Pahlavi and advocating for the power of Allah to establish and disestablish governments.

-After the death of Borujerdi in 1961, Khomeini became the leading Marja'.
+After the death of Hossein Borujerdi in 1961, Khomeini became the leading Marja'.

 In January 1963, the Shah announced the White Revolution, a six-point program of reform calling for land reform, nationalization of the forests, the sale of state-owned enterprises to private interests, electoral changes to enfranchise women and allow non-Muslims to hold office, profit-sharing in industry, and a literacy campaign in the nation's schools.
 On the other hand, he and many religious leaders considered the revolution had trends of westernizing the country and would in their mind threaten the traditional Islamic lifestyle of the common folk.